The Real World: Cancun: After filming

 The Real World: Cancun Reunion aired on September 16, 2009, and was hosted by Maria Menounos.
 Since filming ended, CJ planned to pursue his football dreams as well as a possible TV show in Miami, Derek and Jonna returned to working together in Phoenix, though Jonna stated that they planned to move to California and she planned to pursue fashion.
 Ayiiia, who stated that she entered a serious relationship with another woman, enjoyed time living with her mother in San Diego, though she planned to move into a house of her own.
 Emilee planned to move to New York City with Jasmine, and stated that she no longer works for Hooters, while Joey returned to Boston and continued to play shows with his band.
 Jasmine returned to Houston and continued to pursue professional cheerleading and teaching.

 The cast discussed how their lives changed following the conclusion of their experience, Joey's sexual dalliance with Ayiiia in the season finale, and some of the arguments that took place among the cast.
 An upset Emilee briefly left the set, and then returned and argued with Joey over her singling out the men for their behavior.
 Jonna's flirtatious behavior, and her relationship with Pat were also discussed, as was Jasmine's feelings for him.
 Derek and Bronne's close friendship was discussed.
 Joey left the reunion early due to a prior commitment with his band.
 Ayiiia's romantic and sexual encounters with her female roommates were discussed.
 Ayiiia and Jonna explained that they are not close, due to differences that developed between them during filming.
 LMFAO make a special appearance on the reunion set, and concluded the reunion with a performance of their newest single "La La La".

 On December 23, 2015, Jasmine welcomed her first daughter, Madelyn Eva, followed by her first son in January 2018.
 On August 3, 2016, Jonna gave birth to a daughter, Naleigh J. She got married in 2019 and welcomed her first son in the following year.

 In 2011, Joey Rozmus appeared on the movie Living Will.

 CJ Koegel is a model and a personal trainer.
 On September 13, 2019, he married fellow trainer Bree Branker.
 In 2020, their first son was born.

-Emilee Fitzpatrick made her acting debut in the 2020 movie Habitual, which also featured Chris Tamburello from The Real World: Paris and Sabrina Kennedy from Real World: Go Big or Go Home.
+Emilee Fitzpatrick made her acting debut in the 2020 movie Habitual, which also featured CT Tamburello from The Real World: Paris and Sabrina Kennedy from Real World: Go Big or Go Home.